-An assumption that helped justify these methods was that the purely instrumental relation between means and ends is what characterized most human activity.
+An assumption that helped justify these methods was that the purely instrumental relation between means and ends (lever press and food) for the rat is what characterized most human activity.
 Yes, some means might be more pleasant than others (rats seemed to "enjoy" running in exercise wheels, for example), but this was an incidental fact, a mere detail, that got in the way of understanding the far more general relation between means and ends.
 Without a paycheck, people wouldn't work.
 With a paycheck, it hardly mattered what work people did.
-In making this assumption, learning theorists were following in the hallowed tradition of Smith (1776), the father of modern economics, and Frederick Winslow Taylor (1911/1967), the father of what came to be called "scientific management" (see Schwartz, Schuldenfrei, & Lacey, 1978 for elaboration).
+In making this assumption, learning theorists were following in the hallowed tradition of Smith (1776, 1937), the father of modern economics, and Taylor (1911, 1967), the father of what came to be called "scientific management" (see Schwartz et al., 1978 for elaboration).

-We think this view of the relation between means and ends continues to dominate modern thinking about human motivation.
+We think this view of the relation between means and ends continues to dominate the layperson's thinking about human motivation.
 To get CEOs to serve the interests of the company, give them company shares as a significant part of compensation.
-To get students to work hard in school, give them frequent tests and grades-and even better, rewards like pizza parties-if they do well.
-To get car salespeople to put all their effort into closing deals, pay them commissions.
-And to get doctors to do all, and only, what is necessary for high-quality patient care, pay them bonuses for good, but efficient, medical outcomes.
+To get students to work hard in school, give them frequent tests and grades - and even better, rewards like pizza parties - if they do well.
+To get car salespeople to put maximum effort into closing deals, pay them commissions.
+And to get doctors to do all that is necessary, but only what is necessary, for high-quality patient care, pay them bonuses for good, but efficient, medical outcomes.